When you get an injury that needs crutches, everything may feel completely new to you.

 You may feel awkward with crutches and wonder just how long you have to go through this.
-Carl Hartmann is an orthopedic technologist for Scott & White Department of Orthopedics and offers a few tips.
+Carl Hartmann, an orthopedic technologist on the medical staff at Baylor Scott & White Medical Center – Temple, offers a few tips.

-“My role as an orthopedic technologist is to assist the surgeon in direct patient care, both in the clinic and operating room setting,” says Hartmann.
-Hartmann works with a number of patients who need crutches.
+“My role as an orthopedic technologist is to assist the surgeon in direct patient care, both in the clinic and operating room setting,” Carl said.
+He regularly works with a number of patients who need crutches.

 - Broken leg